Washington State University: The university department does not require GRE scores.

 If applicant are an international student, TOEFL or IELTS scores that are less than three years old are required.

-To date, students have progressed their design projects to publication, grant proposals, in vivo studies and even clinical trials.
 Student teams are required to compete in business plan competitions and many teams have won cash prizes to support the long-term development of their technology.

 All students are required to complete prerequisites in Biology, Human Physiology and Statistics.